anristepanian/phone-defect-detection/README.md

    - Visible scratches on the screen, body, or camera lens.
    - Indicates physical wear or damage.
 4. Stain
-   - dead or stuck pixel clusters on the screen
+   - Dead or stuck pixel clusters on the screen

 ## User Actions